 A great way to spark your child’s curiosity and get them wanting to learn more is through reading the right books for the age.
 Probably a book about butterflies will start your kid’s lifelong love of nature, or a story about a famous painter will inspire your kid to pick up the paintbrush and create their masterpiece.
 Reading out different books to your child on different topics will let them explore the outside world and the numerous possibilities that could await them.
 You never know what could pitch your child’s interest!

-An excellent benefit of putting your child in the habit of good read at an early age will not only help them develop their concentration but will also help them focus on one thing at a time.
+An excellent benefit of putting your child in the habit of good reading at an early age will not only help them develop their concentration but will also help them focus on one thing at a time.
 Make sure, while helping your child develop this piece of good habit, your phone is either silent or switched off to avoid disturbances.

 Start reading to your three years old infant.
 Did you know, young children love to hear the soothing voices of their parents?
 Well, they often laugh at the funny voices you make while reading or even listen to you and fall asleep in your arms.
 Starting at an early age will make it a routine, and your child will look forward to it every night.
 Make sure to invest in some cloth books, touch and feel books, puppet books, and some board books with ample illustrations.

-2. Choose books carefully
+2. Choose Books Carefully

 Young children respond well to pictures and colors.
 So, please choose books with rich illustrations such as pop up books and 3D images.
 Such books with vivid illustrations and little text are the key for young readers because too young babies do not know how to read and would be more excited when shown a picture.
 Eventually, as the child grows up, you can even ask questions based on illustrations.
 For example, ‘Do you see a TV in the room?’ or ‘The dog is jumping over what?’
 This will not only increase their thinking capacity but would also build vocabulary and help them learn new words.

 Kids pick up books that look interesting to them visually.
 If you have a variety of books at home, let the child choose what he/she wants to read.
 If you are taking a trip to the library or a bookstore, ask your children to browse around and let them choose what they like the most.
 And the fact is: Children take much interest in reading something that they have selected themselves.
 Your child will love the benefits of reading themselves.

 All children have their favorites.
 So, if your child is in love with a particular book, don’t get frustrated if they want you to read it to them again and again.
 This is a good sign because it shows that your child understands the book, is trying to learn new words, and is slowly getting attached to a story.
 It is like practicing a new technique, and it is a practice for your child as well.
 Re-reading a book will only enhance fluency and master his grasp of the plot.
 But the more exciting fact is that your kid loves to spot things he might have missed in the first or second read.
 And thus, by re-reading the same book, he tries to connect the words he sees in real life.
 And gradually, when he starts feeling confident, your kid will ask if he can read out the story to you.
 The benefits of reading are supposed to flow naturally.